-Ann’s Adventures has been doing group travel across Michigan, the United States, and the world for years.
+Ann’s Adventures has been doing group travel across Michigan, the United States, and the world for eleven plus years.
 We specialize in making you feel like part of our family, you will feel right at home with us.

 We are a family owned MICHIGAN based company.
 We have always been and remain committed to the economic success of our local economies.
 Ann’s Adventures focuses on group travel as a way to provide folks an opportunity to travel a planned itinerary with others who enjoy the same destinations.